dbyin/hello-world/README.md

 # hello-world
 my first github repository

 Hi Bridget.
-Hope you everything will be food for you.
+Hope you everything will be good for you.